delve-team/delve/paper/paper.md

 It is also necessary that the computation and analysis can be done online as part of the regular forward pass of the model, to make the integration as seamless as possible.
 A numerical comparison of these various methods is a promising avenue for future research into model introspection.

-``Delve`` provides a framework for allowing a seamless and minimal overhead integration for saturation and other statistical analysis of neural network layer eigenspaces.
-It hooks into PyTorch [@pytorch] models and allows saving statistics via TensorBoard [@tensorflow2015-whitepaper] events or CSV writers.
+``Delve`` is a tool for extracting information based on the covariance matrix of the data like saturation and the intrinsic dimensionality from neural network layers.
+To emphasize practical usability, special attention is placed on a low overhead and minimally invasive integration of ``Delve`` into existing training and inference setups:
+``Delve`` is directly hooking into [@pytorch] models to extract necessary information with little computational and memory overhead, thanks to an efficient covariance approximation algorithm.
+We enable the user to store and analyze the extracted statistics without changing their current experiment workflow, by making ``Delve`` easy to integrate into monitoring systems and making this interface easy to expand.
+This allows the user to utilize their preferred way of monitoring experiments, from simple CSV-Files and folder structures to more sophisticated solutions like
+TensorBoard [@tensorflow2015-whitepaper].
 A comprehensive source of documentation is provided on the home page ([http://delve-docs.readthedocs.io](delve-docs.readthedocs.io)).

 ## Statement of Need
-Research on changes in neural network representations has exploded in the past years [@svcca;@svcca2;@gradcam;@kernelPCA;@alain2016;@featureAttribution].
+Research on spectral properties of neural network representations has exploded in the past years [@svcca;@svcca2;@gradcam;@kernelPCA;@alain2016;@featureAttribution].
-Furthermore, researchers who are interested in developing novel algorithms must implement from scratch much of the computational and algorithmic infrastructure for analysis and visualization.
-By packaging a library that is particularly useful for extracting statistics from neural network training, future researchers can benefit from access to a high-level interface and clearly documented methods for their work.
+Publication like [@svcca] and [@feature-space] demonstrate that useful and interesting information can be extracted from the spectral analysis of these latent representations.
+It has also been shown that metrics like saturation [@Shenk:Thesis:2018;@spectral-analysis] can be used to optimize neural network architectures by identifying pathological patterns hinting on inefficiencies of the neural network structure.

+The main purpose of ``Delve`` is to provide an easy and flexible access to these types of layer-based statistics.
+The combination of ease of usage and extensibility in ``Delve`` enables exciting scientific explorations for machine learning researchers and engineers.
 ``Delve`` has already been used in a number of scientific publications [@feature-space;@sizematters;@goingdeeper].
-The combination of ease of usage and extensibility in ``Delve`` enables exciting scientific explorations for machine learning researchers and engineers.
 The source code for ``Delve`` has been archived to Zenodo with the linked DOI: [@zenodo]

 ## Overview of the Library
 The software is structured into several modules which distribute tasks.
 Full details are available at <https://delve-docs.readthedocs.io/>.